naturalis/galaxy-tool-add-metadata-otutable/README.md

 # galaxy-tool-add-metadata-otutable
 The old tool https://github.com/naturalis/galaxy-tool-add-blast-to-otutable will be replaced by this one.
-This script can add metadata such BLAST or LCA output to a otutable.
+This script can add metadata such BLAST or LCA output to an otutable.

 ## Getting Started
 ### Installing